projects-in-programming-f24/campy/README.md

-# Campy B-Horror Movie Database
+# Campy B-Horror Movie Database (SQL Version)

 This is a simple command-line application for managing a database of campy B-horror movies.
-It allows users to add, view, update, and delete movie entries in a MongoDB database.
+It allows users to add, view, update, and delete movie entries in a MySQL database.
 There's no front end, just some CRUD functions.

 ## Amazing Features